DataDog/integrations-core/docs/dev/new_check_howto.md

 {{% /tab %}}
 {{< /tabs >}}

-## Building
+## Build the wheel

 The `pyproject.toml` file provides the metadata that is used to package and build the wheel.
-To learn more about Python packaging, see [Packaging Python Projects][14].
+To learn more about Python packaging, see [Packaging Python Projects][17].

 Once your `pyproject.toml` is ready, create a wheel: